L&D Travel Nurse Jobs in Indiana

 • RNC-OB a plus, and C-section circulating or scrub experience helps a lot at units where L&D covers its own cesareans; some programs also like STABLE

-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s US-based credentialing team audits every requirement before you accept a contract and owns the paperwork so nothing slips.
 Questions about credentialing for a specific Indiana program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How Indiana Compares for L&D Travelers

-Indiana checks a lot of boxes for L&D travelers, and it’s worth being straight about the trade-offs.
-The compact license is the headline — hold one and you can usually start fast instead of waiting on paperwork, a real edge when an L&D unit needs coverage quickly.
-Indiana does have a state income tax, so this isn’t a no-tax market — but here’s the offset that matters day to day: cost of living across much of the state runs below the national average, so your tax-free housing stipend covers more of your real expenses, and many travelers find their take-home stretches comfortably even after state tax.
+Indiana stacks up better for L&D travelers than most people expect, and it’s worth being straight about the trade-offs.
+The compact license is the headline: hold one and you can usually start fast instead of waiting on paperwork, a real edge when an L&D unit needs coverage quickly.
+Indiana does have a state income tax, so this isn’t a no-tax market.
+The offset that matters day to day is cost of living, which runs below the national average across much of the state, so your tax-free housing stipend covers more of your real expenses, and many travelers find their take-home stretches comfortably even after state tax.
 You also get genuine variety, from large academic women’s programs in Indianapolis to community LDRP units in Fort Wayne and Evansville, so you can pick the acuity level and pace you actually want.

-Now factor in the lifestyle, because over a 13-week stretch it adds up.
-Indiana is more than cornfields and the Speedway — though if you’re in Indianapolis in May, race weekend is its own kind of experience.
+The lifestyle math matters too over a 13-week stretch.
+Indiana is more than cornfields and the Speedway, though if you’re in Indianapolis in May, race weekend is its own kind of experience.
 You’ve got the dunes up along Lake Michigan, rolling hills and wineries down south, a genuinely good food and brewery scene in Indianapolis, and easy drives to Chicago, Louisville, and Cincinnati on your days off.
 The Midwest pace is friendly and unhurried, housing is reasonable, and the central location makes weekend trips easy.
-Bottom line for L&D: steady high-acuity volume, fast compact start, and a stipend that goes further than the sticker pay suggests.
+For L&D, the pitch comes down to steady high-acuity volume, a fast compact start, and a stipend that goes further than the sticker pay suggests.

 Getting Started with Junxion

-Junxion makes the travel process feel less like a maze and more like a plan.
-You connect with a recruiter, tell them what you’re after in an L&D contract — call tolerance, location, pay targets, high-risk versus lower-acuity preference, whether you want a unit that covers its own C-sections — and they start matching you with open assignments.
-You get one recruiter who stays with you through the whole contract, so you’re not re-explaining your situation to a new voice every time you call.
-That’s the founder-was-a-traveler difference: the guy who started this agency spent years on assignment as a surgical tech and saw the corners other agencies cut — recruiters who ghost you, pay packages that don’t add up, credentialing left to the last minute — so he built Junxion to not pull that stuff.
+Junxion strips the travel process down to what matters.
+You connect with a recruiter and spell out what you’re after in an L&D contract: call tolerance, location, pay targets, high-risk versus lower-acuity preference, whether you want a unit that covers its own C-sections.
+They start matching you with open assignments.
+The recruiter you start with is the recruiter you finish with, so you’re not re-explaining your situation to a new voice every time you call.
+The founder spent years on assignment as a surgical tech and watched other agencies ghost their nurses, fudge pay packages, and leave credentialing to the last minute.
+He built Junxion to not pull that stuff.

-You also get full pay transparency.
-Every package comes with a complete breakdown — base rate, each stipend, and exactly how any call pay works — so there are no guessing games and no bait-and-switch.
+Pay transparency is non-negotiable here.
+Every package comes with a complete breakdown of base rate, each stipend, and exactly how any call pay works.
+No guessing games and no bait-and-switch.
 Credentialing is handled by a US-based team that stays on top of deadlines so you can focus on your patients, not your paperwork.
 When you’re ready to look at live L&D contracts in Indiana, talk to a Junxion recruiter and let’s match your labor-and-delivery background with the right program.

 What to Know Before You Go

-Every L&D unit runs its own monitoring system, EFM charting standards, induction and PPH protocols, and emergency-cesarean workflow, so plan on your first week involving a lot of questions — that’s normal even for seasoned travelers, and the team warms up fast once they see you can read a strip, run a delivery, and hold steady when triage blows up.
+Every L&D unit runs its own monitoring system, EFM charting standards, induction and PPH protocols, and emergency-cesarean workflow, so your first week will be full of questions.
+Every traveler’s is, and the team warms up fast once they see you can read a strip, run a delivery, and hold steady when triage blows up.
 Get your RN license, NRP, EFM documentation, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared on day one.
-And ask about the call schedule and response time upfront — where call is staffed, it usually comes with a window you need to make, so it shapes where you choose to live.
+And ask about the call schedule and response time upfront.
+Where call is staffed, it usually comes with a window you need to make, so it shapes where you choose to live.

-On the logistics side, research neighborhoods near your facility — housing costs, commute times, and your call-response radius all vary by area.
+On the logistics side, research neighborhoods near your facility, because housing costs, commute times, and your call-response radius all vary by area.
 Lean on your recruiter for trusted short-term and extended-stay housing resources in the market you’re headed to.
 Indiana winters can bite, so if you’re starting in the colder months, plan your housing and commute with weather in mind.
-Sort all that out before you arrive and your first week goes a whole lot easier.
+Nail all that down before you arrive and your first week will thank you.

 FAQs: Labor and Delivery Travel Nurse Jobs in Indiana